UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/01_CONTENT_&_CODE.md

 You are now all set.

+### Visual Studio Code and Git
+I recommend using SFTP mode instead of Git, because SFTP mode will save you lots of time in waiting the change in your code to show the change in the web.
+However, here are the instructions for the git if you still prefer git:
+- In terminal of vs code, clone the git to your local environment (if it's from github: click code and copy the address, and then git clone +addressUJustCopied ; if it's from patheon: click clone with git and copy the command line)
+- Besides, if u need to remove the old one to restart it (which happended a lot), make sure you already saved the change to somewhere else, such as a new random branch here. and then:  Remove-Item researchdata-ucsb-edu-v01 -Recurse -Force
+- now you should be fine with the clone part
+- Do the change you need in vs code
+- cd "file_name" (open the file)
+- git checkout -b "branch_name" (go to the branch to do the modify work. need to make sure that it work well in branch, and then merge it to the master one later to be safe)
+- save the files (ctrl S)
+- git add . (save it)
+- git commit -m "the_message_u_wanna_commit"
+- git push origin "branch_name"
+- now go to pantheon website, click dev, click merge, and then merge

 ### Install your favorite text editor
 I recommend VSCode.
 Cyberduck will allow you to open files live on the website into your chosen text editor.
 You will need this for mostly making CSS styles.